AnymouseProphet/SocialistHousing/README.md

 TeXLive 2021
 ------------

-Tha Canonical version of this manifesto was compiled using [TeXLive 2021](https://www.tug.org/texlive/) installed from their [Network Installer](https://www.tug.org/texlive/acquire-netinstall.html).
+The Canonical version of this manifesto was compiled using [TeXLive 2021](https://www.tug.org/texlive/) installed from their [Network Installer](https://www.tug.org/texlive/acquire-netinstall.html).